k2-fsa/sherpa/docs/source/onnx/android/index.rst

 =======

-In this section, we describe how to build an Android app for ``real-time`` speech recognition with `sherpa-onnx`_.
+In this section, we describe how to build an Android app for with `sherpa-onnx`_.

 .. hint::

-  During speech recognition, it does not need to access the Internet.
+  For real-time speech recognition, it does not need to access the Internet.
   Everyting is processed locally on your phone.

 .. toctree::